wing5wong/artisan-whs-static/source/_events/2022-07-07_future-focus-evening.md

 ---
 Our Future Focus Evening is on Thursday 25 August.

-More information to follow closer to the event.
+Presentation for parents in the Library related to subjects offered for 2023 – details to be provided closer to the date.